All boys. All boarding. Grades 9-12.

 Mental Health Services

 Woodberry is committed to Student Mental Health and Wholeness in all of its dimensions as we aspire to know, challenge, and love each of our students during their teenage years.
 Nonetheless, the unique stressors and demands of adolescence can be tough to navigate for many of our students, so having a safe, confidential space to talk about their thoughts, feelings, and behaviors can be very helpful.
-Whether it’s homesickness, relationship problems, depression, anxiety, grief, academic struggles, etc., the following mental health services are available for those who would like to receive additional support and care:
+Whether it’s homesickness, relationship problems, depression, anxiety, grief, and/or academic struggles, please reach out to Dr. Christal Boesen, licensed clinical psychologist and the director of health services, by phone at (540) 672-4676 or via email at christal_boesen@woodberry.org for additional information and help setting up services.

 Additional Mental Health Programming